 I’m Dominique Sachse, YouTuber, Influencer, Encourager and evening news anchor for KPRC 2 for 28 years.
 I’m also family-oriented, charity-minded and wanting to make a difference.
 I’ve always taken an interest in self-improvement with a focus on creating a happy and beautiful purpose-driven life.
 It’s about investing in every area to be our absolute best.
 That’s what I want to share with you!

-My road here was off the beaten path, especially in this business at the time.
+I’ve been a broadcast journalist since 1993 and my road here was off the beaten path, especially in this business at that time.
 I began as a Metro Traffic reporter for a variety of radio stations in 1990.
 One of them, Mix 96.5, hired me as a disc jockey, where I worked overnights and then late nights.
-I jumped ship and came to Ch.
-2 for the morning show traffic position.
-While here, I gave it my all filling in on the anchor desk one week.
-New management noticed, and I’ve been at that desk, at different time periods, ever since.
+I jumped ship and came to Channel 2 for the morning show traffic position.
+While there, I gave it my all, filling in on the anchor desk one week.
+New management noticed and I’ve been at that desk, at different time periods, ever since.

 My TV career will be ending soon.
 It has been a blessed career that has opened so many doors, for which I am grateful.

 I’m often asked, “what have been your favorite stories to cover?”
 There are too many to mention, but President George W. Bush’s inauguration in January 2001 and Pope John Paul II’s visit to Mexico City canonizing Juan Diego in 2002 were memorable.
 So were my London trips to cover the Royal Wedding in 2010 and the Olympics in 2012 and 2016.
 My first assignment was a behind-the-scenes series of all the hot NBC-TV shows at the time called “Assignment Hollywood” in 1994.
 However, the most touching and gut-wrenching involved the aftermath of tropical storms and hurricanes.
 That’s when you realize how fragile we are and truly dependent on one another’s benevolence and good will.